 lawyer's overreaching.
 To a wealthy client, a gift of \$1,000 might seem insubstantial in relation to the client's assets, but if substantial in relation to the lawyer's assets, it suggests a motivation on the part of the lawyer to overreach the client-donor.
 Under either set of circumstances, the lawyer violates the client's rights by accepting such a gift."
-We could interpret the term "substantial" in accordance with the Restatement's analysis.4
+We could interpret the term "substantial" in accordance with the Restatement's analysis.5

 However, such interpretation could subject a lawyer to discipline based solely on the relative wealth of the client or the attorney, which does not appear to be the intent of the rule.
 The determination of whether a gift is substantial should depend on the surrounding circumstances of the event, in addition to the standard provided in the Restatement.
 Although there is no truly objective standard, there are certain factors that should be considered to determine if the gift is substantial.
-Such factors include the monetary value of the gift, nature of the gift, the fairness of the transaction, the appropriateness of the lawyer's actions or behavior, the sophistication of the client, the emotional or sentimental value of the gift, whether the gift is substantial from the perspective of the attorney.
+Such factors include the monetary value of the gift, nature of the gift, the fairness of the transaction, the appropriateness of the lawyer's actions or behavior, the sophistication of the client, the emotional or sentimental value of the gift, whether the gift is substantial from the perspective of the client, and whether the gift is substantial from the perspective of the attorney.
 We interpret the term "substantial" applying these factors.